Article

 Reduces operational costs

 Interactive voice response systems reduce operational costs by automating tasks, deflecting calls, and streamlining workflows.
-Providing customers access to automated self-service options reduces call volume and deflects tickets.
+Providing customers access to automated self-service options reduces call volume and deflects tickets, freeing up agents to tackle more complex tasks.

-Tip: Regularly analyze IVR call data and customer feedback to ensure it’s providing a smooth customer experience, low call abandonment rates, and operational efficiency.
+Tip: Regularly analyze IVR call data and customer feedback to ensure it’s providing a smooth CX, low call abandonment rates, and operational efficiency.

 Provides 24/7 support

-Providing around-the-clock support is a key aspect of a good customer service experience.
+Providing around-the-clock support is a key aspect of good customer service.
 However, not every inbound call center can offer live, 24/7 support.

 Tip: Create IVR scripts in advance for anticipated questions related to holiday closures, hours of operation, and so on.